opencaesar/opencaesar.github.io/_posts/2023-08-27-When-Literal-Boolean-Is-Unsatisfiable.md

 ## The Class Hierarchy

 At the core of the metamodel lies an intricate hierarchy of classes. `LiteralBoolean` is a subclass of `LiteralExpression`, which, in turn, is connected to `Expression`.
-This chain continues with `Expression` leading to Step and finally culminating with `Feature`.
+This chain continues with `Expression` leading to `Step` and finally culminating with `Feature`.
+On the other hand, metaclass `Behavior` is a subclass of `Class` and, by extension, `Classifier`.

 ## The Disjointness Dilemma

-A noteworthy development occurs when `Behavior` becomes a subclass of `Class` and, by extension, `Classifier`.
-This addition prompts an interesting challenge.
-The absence of a common subclass between the concrete metaclasses `Classifier` and Expre`ssion leads to an inference of "disjoint" through a specialized algorithm in OML, known as the *bundle closure algorithm*.
-This situation results in a conflict between `Expression` and `Behavior`.

-## The Property Relations

-Property relations introduce additional layers of complexity.
-The `result` property connects `Expression` and `Feature` with a strict cardinality of exactly 1.
-Furthermore, the `result` property is a subproperty of the `template` property.
-The `template` property has `Behavior` as its domain and `Feature` as its range.
+The class hierarchy above induces an interesting challenge.
+The absence of a common subclass between metaclasses `Classifier` and `Expression` leads to an inference that they are "disjoint" (through a special algorithm in OML known as the *bundle closure algorithm*).
+Moreover, the `result` property connects metaclasses `Expression` and `Feature` with a strict cardinality of exactly 1.
+This means each instance of `Expression` must have a `result` property value.
+Since the `result` property is a subproperty of the `parameter` property, this also means that each `Expression` must have a value for the `parameter` property.
+Since the `parameter` property has metaclass `Behavior` as its domain, the reasoner concludes that metalass `Expression` must also be a subclass of `Behavior`, as indicated by the <span style="color: red">red</span> inheritance arrow in the class diagram above.
+However, this new inference conflicts with the earlier one that metaclasses `Expression` and `Behavior` are disjoint.

-## The Conundrum Unveiled

-Here is where our analysis takes an intriguing turn.
-Each instance of `Expression` must have a `result`.
-This strict cardinality requirement necessitates the presence of a parameter.
-Consequently, `Expression` assumes both `Expression` and `Behavior` roles, as indicated by the inferred <span style="color: red">red</span> inheritance arrow in the class diagram mentioned earlier.
-However, this dual role presents a conflict as `Expression` and `Behavior` are disjoint.

 ## The Unholy Union